sourcebots/volunteer-docs/content/essential-knowledge/updating-volunteer-docs.md

 ### Review process

-Once you submit a Pull Request, it is then sent for review by us.
+Once you submit a pull request, it is then sent for review by us.
 If you know a specific person who should take a look, you can add them in the dropdown on the right, otherwise someone will pick it up when they're free.
 We will then comment on your changes, or if it seems fine we will approve it.
 Once it has been approved you can then click on the big green 'Merge pull request' button which will update the main website with your changes!
 After this you should click the 'Delete branch' button to clean up the branch you made.

 ![A fully approved pull request](/img/essential-knowledge/updating-docs/merge-pull-request.png)